 If you are taking a cruise that docks at Nassau, Bahamas, you will not be very close to the pigs.
 The same is true if you are staying at a hotel in Nassau.
 An excursion will be necessary to take you there by boat.

 I was staying at The Atlantis Bahamas Resort on Paradise Island and it was an all-day excursion.
+Swimming with the pigs is one of the many day trips in Nassau.
 We left the hotel at 8 am and returned around 5 pm that evening.
 As I mentioned earlier, the pigs were just one of our stops that day.
 Because they are so far away, it’s better to break up the boat ride with stops at other locations, including feeding iguanas and swimming with nurse sharks.

 How did the pigs end up in The Bahamas?